cdfuller/prompts/project_planning_process.md

       * Based on the strategy, the research is conducted.
       * *Output:* A brief summary of key domain insights, terminology, and potential functional edge cases relevant to the project.
 4.  **Clarification Round 1 (Product Focus):**
-      * Ask a numbered list of binary (Yes/No or A/B) questions to define the scope and functionality, informed by the domain research.
+      * Ask a numbered list of questions informed by the domain research, and format each question as:

+        ```markdown
+        1. Topic/Question
+            - Option A (Recommended, if applicable): ...
+            - Option B: ...
+            - Option C: ...
+            - ...
+            - Option X: Explain the options
+        ```

+      * Ensure Option A clearly signals the recommended path when one exists (omit the "Recommended" tag if unsure), add additional options in alphabetical order as needed, and always include Option X as the final choice so the user can request deeper explanation before deciding.
 5.  **Artifact Generation 1:** Generate the **Product Requirements Document (PRD)** in Markdown format.

 ## 2\.
 Phase 2: Technical Analysis and TSD Definition (The "How")